 We also have experience acting for distressed hedge funds and the investors, directors and investment managers of such funds.
-Our team has a wide and varied range of expertise and we provide clear, targeted and practical advice at a realistic cost.
+Our team provides clear, targeted and practical advice at a realistic cost.

 As a specialist litigation firm, free of conflicts of interest, we can act against all of the major financial institutions as well as many other institutions against which other firms are conflicted from acting, including major law firms, accounting firms and insolvency practitioners.